TheBoringEdward/SoreEyes_HUD/README.md

 Note: If you have installed TF2 onto a different drive, then use that drive.
 Tbh, I shouldn't even tell you that.
-The same applies if you have installed TF2 into a differnet directory.
+The same applies if you have installed TF2 into a different directory.

 IMPORTANT:
 This HUD only works on a 16:9 resolution.
 I have yet to figure out,